Ghani named Afghan president-elect after deal to end election dispute

 "Afghanistan will now be able to move forward for the next five years, he said, "Even though it is not an ideal government."

-(Additional reporting by Kay Johnson in Kabul and Lesley Wroughton in New York; Editing by Paul Tait, Simon Cameron-Moore, Dominic Evans and Marguerita Choy)
+(Additional reporting by Kay Johnson and Mirwais Harooni in Kabul and Lesley Wroughton in New York; Editing by Robert Birsel)